Alison McGovern: 2019–2024

 She was again re-elected at the 2019 general election, with a decreased vote share of 51.2% and a decreased majority of 6,105.

 In the 2020 Labour Party leadership election, McGovern supported Jess Phillips.

 Due to the 2023 Periodic Review of Westminster constituencies, McGovern's constituency of Wirral South was abolished.
 She challenged Mick Whitley in Birkenhead for the Labour selection and was successful on 16 June 2023.

 2024–present

 At the 2024 general election, McGovern was elected to Parliament as MP for Birkenhead with 52% of the vote and a majority of 13,798.
 She was appointed a Minister of State (Department for Work and Pensions) in the new Labour Government.
 McGovern described Job Centres as the "most unloved public service" and vowed to reform them.
 In September 2025, she moved to the Ministry of Housing, Communities and Local Government with the portfolio of Local Government and Homelessness.

+On 22 July 2026, new Prime Minister Andy Burnham appointed McGovern as Minister of State for Social Care.